 Camera360 is one of the oldest and most popular camera application for Android.
 It is fully packed with features and filter effects that you can select with a flick as you shoot, like we on the OnePlus One.
 It will show how the effect will look like while shooting and you can select another filter after the shot has been taken.
-Wide array of effects like Sketch, HDR, Lomo, etc are present.
+A wide array of effects like Sketch, HDR, Lomo, etc are present.
 What’s more interesting is that you get a great photo editor built-in for editing selfies.
-Options like face-slimming, tone correction and skin smoothing might appeal many.
+Options like face-slimming, tone correction, and skin smoothing might appeal to many.

 App: Camera+ for iOS